mwcaisse/blog/docs/_posts/2020-04-13-automated-archlinux-installation.md

 log in with the user we setup earlier.
 There isn't much installed in the way of packages, but you have a functional installation that was completed automated!

-## TODO:
-How to get script onto device to install?

 ## Future Steps
 * Installing Desktop Environment
 * Installing AUR packages